miguelcsx/aura/README.md

-# AURA - Adaptative Utility and Routine Assistant
+# AURA - Adaptive Utility and Routine Assistant

 AURA is an innovative API designed to revolutionize the way students learn.
 It provides a comprehensive platform where students can access a wide range of educational resources, receive personalized recommendations, and track their progress.
 AURA is built to enhance the learning experience by offering targeted support, adaptive learning routines, and intelligent assistance.